Concurrent Alcohol and Methadone Abuse

 Combined Effects of Methadone and Alcohol Abuse

 Using methadone and alcohol together is particularly dangerous because of the interactions between the two substances.
-According to the National Institutes of Health (NIH), when used at the same time, alcohol can increase the risk of experiencing serious and life-threatening side effects from methadone.
+According to the National Institutes of Health (NIH), when the two are used at the same time, alcohol can increase the risk of experiencing serious and life-threatening side effects from methadone.

 Using alcohol and methadone together can create health concerns that are more severe based on the combined use of these two substances.
 Individuals who mix methadone and alcohol may be more likely to experience: